OHI-Science/aquaculture_mapping/README.md

 ### Prepping production data

 To start, you should complete the scripts in the **marine/STEP1_species_groups** folder.
- - This folder prepares the FAO aquaculture data to be split into our 6 different species groups; general marine finfish, bivalves, salmon, tuna, crustaceans, and shrimp.
+ - This folder prepares the FAO aquaculture data to be split into our 6 different species groups; general marine finfish, bivalves, salmonids, tuna, other crustaceans, and shrimp/prawns.
  - There are 2 scripts in this folder:
    - STEP1_species_groups.Rmd: This script classifies the FAO data into our species groups
    - STEP2_ASC_data_prep.Rmd: This script preps the aquaculture stewardship csv data and saves it as a .shp to use for the different species groups.

 ### Compiling aquaculture locations and information

+Now head back to the **aquaculture_mapping/marine/** folder.
 Within each species group folder, there is a species_farms folder.
-The farms folder has a series of scripts which places aquaculture farms for each species group.
+The farms folder has a series of scripts which places aquaculture farms for each species group. **STEP1_** preps the FAO mariculture production data to the country/species level. **STEP2_** downloads and saves all mariculture locations as x,y coordinates, and saves other relevant information for modeling. **STEP3_** estimates the remaining number of farms that need to be placed within each country and species grouping combination.

 I completed the species folders in the following order:

+ - marine/
+    - china_data.Rmd: You need to complete this script first, because each of the species folders will use a subset of this data.
+This script takes Chinese remote sensed aquaculture data, and splits the data into our species categories.
+The data doesn't specify between species types, so we had to allocate number of farms based production percentages within China.

  - marine/salmon/
    - salmon_farms/